-- 1. Education programme (curriculum) and final examination - a. approving the individual examination programme of the student; - b. determining whether the student meets the conditions that have been established regarding the knowledge, understanding and skills that are required for passing the final examination; - c. granting a degree certificate and supplement, and issuing the declaration of passed interim examinations (Article 7.11 WHW); - d. deciding on a request for postponed graduation; - e. granting permission to the student to take a flexible programme (Article 7.3d WHW). - 2.
-Interim examinations and exemptions - a. appointment of Examiners;
+- 1. Education programme (curriculum) and final examination - a. approving the individual examination programme of the student; - determining whether the student or extraneus meets the conditions that have been established regarding the knowledge, understanding and skills that are required for passing the final examination; - c. granting a degree certificate and supplement, and issuing the declaration of passed interim examinations (Article 7.11 WHW); - d. deciding on a request for postponed graduation; - e. granting permission to the student to take a flexible programme (Article 7.3d WHW). - 2.
+Interim examinations and exemptions - a. appointment of Examiners; - b. adopting guidelines and instructions to assess the results of interim examinations and final examinations; - c. granting exemptions for one or more interim examinations; - d. establishing rules for the course of affairs during interim examinations; - e. making decisions and/or taking measures as a result of fraud committed by the student. - a.
+Other tasks and authorities - a. adapting education and interim examinations for the student with a disability; - b. assuring the quality of the interim examinations and final examinations; - c. on behalf of the joint partner institutions, executing the Binding Study Advice regulation; - d. executing the other tasks and authorities allocated to the Examining Board that are described in the Education and Examination Regulations; - e. adopting and amending these Rules and Regulations;

-- b. adopting guidelines and instructions to assess the results of interim examinations and final examinations; - c. granting exemptions for one more interim examinations; - d. establishing rules for the course of affairs during interim examinations; - e. making decisions and/or taking measures as a result of fraud committed by the student. - 3.
-Other tasks and authorities - adapting education and interim examinations for the student with a disability; - assuring the quality of the interim examinations and final examinations; - executing the other tasks and authorities allocated to the Examining Boards that are described in the Education and Examination Regulations; - d. adopting and amending these Rules and Regulations; - e. providing advice to the joint partner institutions concerning the adoption, amendment or periodic assessment of the Education and Examination Regulations; - f. preparing an annual report about its activities for the joint partner institutions.
+- f. providing advice to the joint partner institutions concerning the adoption, amendment or periodic assessment of the Education and Examination Regulations; - g. preparing an annual report about its activities for the Executive Board

 Chapter 2.
-Final examination and study programme
+Final examination and programme